STUDYANDEXAM

 Key points:

-- This compound is brownish in color (similar pigment formation as acid hematin).
+1. This compound is brownish in color and produces a pigment similar to acid hematin.

-- Alkaline hematin formation represents irreversible denaturation of hemoglobin under alkaline conditions (loss of oxygen-binding structure).
+2. Alkaline hematin formation represents irreversible denaturation of hemoglobin under alkaline conditions, leading to loss of oxygen-binding structure.

-- Alkaline hematin is also referred to as hematin hydroxide complex or alkaline hematin base (different nomenclature in literature).
+3. Alkaline hematin is also referred to as hematin hydroxide complex or alkaline hematin base in different literature sources.

 3. Reaction with CO₂

-This leads to the formation of carbamino compounds.
+This reaction leads to the formation of carbamino compounds.

 Reaction: